Dr. Melissa Kenney

 Dr. Melissa A. Kenney is Research Faculty in Environmental Decision Analysis at the University of Maryland, Earth System Science Interdisciplinary Center (ESSIC) and Lead Principal Investigator of USGCRP's proposed National Climate Indicators System.

-Her research in environmental decision analysis broadly addresses how to integrate both scientific knowledge and societal values into policy decision-making under uncertainty.
-This research is inherently multidisciplinary, drawing on the fields of decision theory, environmental sciences, and public policy.
+Her research in environmental decision analysis broadly addresses how to integrate both scientific knowledge and societal values into policy decision-making under

 These projects were published in a range of refereed journals and reports and funded by National Science Foundation (NSF), National Oceanic and Atmospheric Administration (NOAA) Cooperative Institute for Climate and Satellites (CICS), Water Environment Research Foundation (WERF), National Water Research Institute (NWRI), and Environmental Protection Agency Science to Achieve Results (EPA STAR).